Dual nationality

 Moreno's definition of "citizenship" for the purposes of his bill is essential.
 While "citizenship" is the term commonly used in U.S. nationality laws, "nationality" is the term recognized in international private law, and on passports.

-As passport status of political affiliation with a recognized state or state-like entity, the term is "nationality", not "citizenship".
+As a passport status signifying political affiliation with a recognized state or state-like entity, the term is "nationality", not "citizenship".
 In point of fact, U.S. passports declare only that the bearer possesses the "nationality" of the United States.
 Whether the bearer of a U.S. passport is a "citizen" or just a "national" of the United States is a purely domestic concern.

 Tolerance of dual nationality